-iPhone 15: Everything YOU Need To Know…
+iPhone 15: Everything You Need To Know – Specs, Updates & More

 According to supply chain reports released in April 2022, multiple manufacturers have been tapped to produce components needed for a periscope camera system.
 The components are allegedly on order for use in the “iPhone 15.”Source

-Given Apple’s track record with camera updates, however, the best iPhone 15 users can probably hope for with respect to the phone’s camera module is some trickle-down features from the iPhone 14 Pro Max, as well as some software tweaks to improve image quality.
+Given Apple’s track record with camera updates, however, the best iPhone 15 users can probably hope for with respect to the phone’s camera module is some trickle-down features from the iPhone 14 Pro Max, as well as some software tweaks to improve the quality of your photos and videos.

+If the Periscope lens does appear in 2023, presumably there will be some new settings inside the camera app as well for framing the view correctly.
+I’d assume that this new lens will either kick in after a certain amount of zooming or will be available as an option add in when prior to taking your picture.

+Again, probably only on the Pro models.
+But the addition of this new type of sensor will give you more control over the iPhone’s zooming capabilities.

+- iPhone 15 To Benefit From 2X The Dynamic Range of iPhone 14

-iPhone 15 Dynamic Island – Will It Be Updated?
+Dynamic Island – Will It Be Updated?

 Most sources seem to agree that ALL iPhones inside Apple’s iPhone 15 line-up will run Dynamic Island and Always On displays.
 This trickle-down of Pro features to standard models in the iPhone 15 range is great news for anyone running an iPhone 13.
 But will there be any changes to how Dynamic Works or functions?

 Given how much emphasis Apple placed on Dynamic Island during the iPhone 14’s launch, I don’t see the company messing with the formula too much in 2023.

+It’s also important to note that nearly all reviews were keen to make a point about just how useful this new feature was in practice.

 Dynamic Island, like FACE ID before it, will become a de facto iPhone feature, of course, but its functionality and what it does will likely remain the same on the iPhone 15 as it was on the iPhone 14 Pro and Pro Max.

+All Apple iPhone models, including the standard iPhone, will likely run Dynamic Island at some point, however – either this year with the 15 range or next year with the iPhone 16.

 Where Dynamic Island gets more interesting is that, once developers get access to its SDK and APIs, it has the potential to become a lot more useful.

 App developers will be able to make use of Dynamic Island, using it as an extension of their applications, and in this context there is huge scope for lots of new uses for Dynamic Island in 2023 and beyond.

 And if Dynamic Island does come to the iPhone 15 and iPhone 15 Plus in 2023, there will be a lot more people using it which, in turn, will make it a lot more of a priority for developers.

 As for new abilities and features, I don’t think Dynamic Island’s physical design will change but, with increased developer input, it will get a lot more useful aboard the iPhone 15 series.

 iPhone 15 Colors